hodyroff/scs-training/Virtualization/Maintenance.md

     - Typically the VMs will no longer boot
     - Checking the console log (`openstack console log show` or using noVNC from horizon), one can see that their root disks are read-only
-    - This is cinder/ceph refusing to let them write
+    - This is cinder/Ceph refusing to let them write
 * Recovery: Drop locks from rbd devices that correspond to your volume
     - See example below

-### Recovering from locks held after surprise ceph shutdown
+### Recovering from locks held after surprise Ceph shutdown
-* This affects volumes in `volumes` pool with name `volume-${VOLUUID}` and "local" root disks in pool `vms` named `${VMUUID}_disk` (in case you have the instance's root disks stored on ceph)
+* This affects volumes in `volumes` pool with name `volume-${VOLUUID}` and "local" root disks in pool `vms` named `${VMUUID}_disk` (in case you have the instance's root disks stored on Ceph)
-* Cinder locks these disk files (unless you use `multiattach: True`) in ceph RBD so they can not be accessed read-write by more than one VM (thus the read-only character of your root disk).
+* Cinder locks these disk files (unless you use `multiattach: True`) in Ceph RBD so they can not be accessed read-write by more than one VM (thus the read-only character of your root disk).
 * Example with a running VM booted from volume `82b99323-3b69-4b05-9cb9-770324235099`: